Global Warming Hoax of 1874

 The "Global Warming Hoax of 1874" refers to a piece of fictitious writing, submitted to the editor of the Kansas City Times by an individual named L.B.
 Legendre.
-The column, titled A Scientific Sensation, claims Giovanni Donati, a 19th-century astronomer, discovered that the transatlantic telegraph cable was causing the earth to be pulled towards the sun, and issues a warning that in twelve years there would be a dramatic increase in temperature, causing the extinction of all life on Earth.
+The column, titled A Scientific Sensation, claims Giovanni Donati, a 19th-century astronomer, discovered that the transatlantic telegraph cable was causing the Earth to be pulled towards the Sun, and issues a warning that in twelve years there would be a dramatic increase in temperature, causing the extinction of all life on Earth.

 Article

 The column states that Legendre's friend, who was in Italy at the time, wrote to Legendre to inform him of the discovery made by Donati.
 His friend says, "Donati ...had been a victim, not to disease or to time, ... but to nervous excitement or fright, caused by a discovery which he had made of great and even agonizing importance to the human race".
-Legendre says Donati had been calculating and recording the location of the Earth in orbit as well as the Earth's distance from the sun using instruments Donati had constructed himself, but that "he was not universally credited by his scientific colleagues".
-Through his meticulous measurements Donati noticed a change in the distance from the sun when the transatlantic telegraph cable was laid in 1858, and that, "every month after that...its distance was perceptibly lessened".
-Legendre's friend said that the cable brought the Earth closer to the sun due to a relationship between gravitation and magnetism.
+Legendre says Donati had been calculating and recording the location of the Earth in orbit as well as the Earth's distance from the Sun using instruments Donati had constructed himself, but that "he was not universally credited by his scientific colleagues".
+Through his meticulous measurements Donati noticed a change in the distance from the Sun when the transatlantic telegraph cable was laid in 1858, and that, "every month after that...its distance was perceptibly lessened".
+Legendre's friend said that the cable brought the Earth closer to the Sun due to a relationship between gravitation and magnetism.
 Donati said, "That in twelve years the climate of Europe would become tropical, if not unfit for human existence, and that in a few more years this globe... would be precipitated into the sun."
 After his failed attempt to receive help from the government, Donati took it upon himself to solve the issue.
-He brough together "several wealthy Italians...(and)...chartered a brig and expensive machinery", in order to cut the transatlantic cable.
-Donati found that the distance had returned to normal, but shortly after the cable was repaired, causing the Earth to again move towards the sun.
+He brought together "several wealthy Italians...(and)...chartered a brig and expensive machinery", in order to cut the transatlantic cable.
+Donati found that the distance had returned to normal, but shortly after the cable was repaired, causing the Earth to again move towards the Sun.
 Legendre says this caused Donati to fall ill, and eventually die.

 Reality

 While not completely made up, a vast majority of the article is a work of fiction.
-Giovanni Donati was a real astronomer who did die in 1873, however he did not die from the stress of the Earth hurtling towards the sun but due to health complications from contracting cholera.
+Giovanni Donati was a real astronomer who did die in 1873, however he did not die from the stress of the Earth hurtling towards the Sun but due to health complications from contracting cholera.
 The article also claims that Donati and the scientists caused the first break in the transatlantic cable, when the first break actually occurred in 1858 shortly after the cable was laid.